gavinlyonsrepo/ST7735_TFT_RPI/README.md

 Software
 ----------------------

 In example/src/main.cpp file.
-There are 4 sections in "Setup()" function where user can make adjustments to select for SPI type used, PCB type used and screen size.
+There are 3 sections in "Setup()" function where user can make adjustments to select for SPI type used, PCB type used and screen size.

 1. USER OPTION 1 SPI/GPIO TYPE
 2. USER OPTION 2 SCREEN SECTION
-3. USER OPTION 3 PCB_TYPE
-4. USER OPTION 4 SPI SPEED
+3. USER OPTION 3 PCB_TYPE, SPI SPEED , SPI_CE_PIN

 **USER OPTION 1 SPI TYPE / GPIO**